mojothemonkey2/TCL_Guide/README.md

 ## Download Firmware
 Now you have an idea of what firmware type you will be after, you can hunt for newer versions on the TCL cloud drives. \
-You can search for these on the XDA forums, or the TCL Telegram channel / Bot. \
+You could also search for these on the XDA forums, or the TCL Telegram channel / Bot.
 But for your convenience, I've compiled a collection of some of these below. \
 (I've used the yandex drives, since these give the folder contents, instead of just individual files).